Adding an Action

-Actions are the tasks that SOTI Connect performs on devices when certain conditions (triggers) are met.
-Add one or more actions when configuring Rules.
-Select the action you want a rule to perform when meeting rule criteria.
+Actions are tasks that SOTI Connect performs on devices when specific conditions (triggers) are met.
+When configuring rules, you can add one or more actions to define what should happen when the rule criteria are satisfied.

-Note: The list of actions that are available depends on the device or devices to which a rule applies.
-If you select different device types, only the actions common to all selected device types displays.
+• The list of available actions depends on the device or device types the rule applies to.
+If multiple device types are selected, only the actions common to all selected types will be displayed.

-Note: For SOTI Connect 2025.0.2, you can now hover over the device group names to see the full path.
+• Starting with SOTI Connect 2025.0.2, you can hover over the device group names to view the full path.

 Actions are operations that can be automatically executed on devices.
 These include: